IMPLEMENTING THE NEW OREGON NEEDS ASSESSMENT (ONA)

 Who should take part in my assessment?

 That’s up to you.
-When the Assessor contacts you to set up your appointment, be sure to speak with her about the people you would like to either have present at the meeting or people you would like her to contact by phone for further discussion and input.
+When your PA contacts you to set up your appointment, be sure to speak with her about the people you would like to either have present at the meeting or people you would like her to contact by phone for further discussion and input.

 Does my Personal Agent need to be present at the assessment?

-No. In fact, prior to your ONA with one of our Assessors, your PA will have already met with the Assessor to discuss your current plan and most recent needs assessment.
+It’s not necessary, but you can ask that they attend.
+In fact, prior to your ONA with one of our Assessors, your PA will have already spoken with the Assessor to discuss your current plan and most recent needs assessment.
 Even if your PA isn’t at the meeting, he/she will absolutely provide input and offer support to the Assessor.

 Will this assessment be used to determine what’s allowable on my next ISP?

 Right now, the ONA does not calculate the amount of services you are eligible for.
 ODDS is continuing its work on tool verification and testing in an effort to develop future Service Group Levels.
-Until those are determined and announced, the results from your most recent ANA-D will be the source to determine Attendant Care hours.
+Until those are finalized, the results from your most recent ANA will be the source to determine Attendant Care hours.
 If there is a change in your support needs, a new ANA can be completed by your Personal Agent to see if you are eligible for additional services.
+A change to your support needs may also mean that your current ONA needs to be updated by an Assessor.

 What services does the ONA assess for?